Frankonly/DataMining/README.md

 # DataMining
-### This the hub used for a community detection project of summer school in NUS.
+### This hub is used for a community detection project of summer school in NUS.

 Part of ipynb code is provided by professor Kal.